NVIDIA/NeMo/docs/source/tools/comparison_tool.rst

 SDE supports any extra custom fields in the JSON manifest.
 If the field is numeric, then SDE can visualize its distribution across utterances.

 JSON manifest has attribute `pred_text`, SDE interprets it as a predicted ASR transcript and computes error analysis metrics.
-If you want SDE to analyse another prediction field - use --show_statistics argument.
+If you want SDE to analyse another prediction field, then please use `--show_statistics` argument.

 User Interface
 --------------

-SDE application has tree pages if --names_compared argument is not empy:
+SDE has three pages if `--names_compared` argument is not empty:

 * `Statistics` (to display global statistics and aggregated error metrics)